• Skip to primary navigation

 How did you do your tax return before Etax?

-As a nurse, I work long hours and therefore I want doing my tax return to be as convenient and easy as possible.
+I want doing my tax return to be as convenient

-I used to do my tax on the ATO MyGov app, which took much more of my time and was quite confusing as I was made to answer a lot of questions that were irrelevant to me.
+I used to do my tax on the ATO MyGov app, which took much more of my time and was quite confusing, as I was made to answer a lot of questions that were irrelevant to me.

-Then I came across Etax which was so much better.
+Then I came across Etax, which was so much better.

-As soon as I start the return, Etax auto-fill it for me with my income for the year.
+As soon as I start the return, Etax auto-fills it for me with my income for the year.
 This cut down the time it took to finish my return as I didn’t have to worry about things that weren’t relevant to me.

-At the deductions section Etax gave me personalised deduction suggestions based on my occupation as a Nurse allowing me to skip the items that I didn’t need.
+At the deductions section, Etax gave me personalised deduction suggestions based on my occupation as a Nurse allowing me to skip the items that I didn’t need.

 Has Etax saved you money or improved your refund?

-Yes, because an accountant reviews my return they makes suggestions about how I could improve my refund.
+Yes, because an accountant reviews my return they make suggestions about how I could improve my refund.
 Because of this, I found out I was able to claim travel expenses for a work conference I attended, which gave me a nice little top-up on my refund!
 The accountant reviewing my return and coming back to me with suggestions gives me peace of mind knowing I haven’t missed anything.

 Why will you keep coming back to Etax?